rumanHuq/Chatty/README.md

 It includes:

  - Rust tonic as backend service
- - envoy for transforming http/1.1 to http/2 aka gRPC calls
  - svelte for frontend service
  - svelte nativescript for mobile app service (TODO)
+ - PostgresSQL for DB
+ - envoy for transforming http/1.1 to http/2 aka gRPC calls